 Background

-On May 7, 2005, Adam was riding his bike across the campus of Missouri Southern University to deliver a paper to one of his professors.
+On May 7, 2005, Adam was riding his bike (See picture on page 7) across the campus of Missouri Southern University to deliver a paper to one of his professors.
 While riding over a speed bump, the front wheel of Adam’s bike fell off, causing an immediate and catastrophic accident.
 Adam’s face took the brunt of the crash.
 He suffered a permanent and serious closed head injury (a diffuse axonal injury).
 The injury has reduced Adam’s level of function from that of a 4.0 grade point average (computer-science) student to the level of an average high school student.
 Adam’s projected loss of earnings are between $2.4 and $2.8 million.
 This product liability/negligent assembly case was filed on July 7, 2006 (over three years ago).
 The Court set this matter for trial almost 12 months ago.
 At that time, all parties agreed to the trial setting of January 10, 2010.

 Defendants’ history of delay and inactivity before attorney Blanchard’s withdrawl.